 Why Messaging Matters During a Recall

-Throughout the recall process, the tone of every outbound communication is critical.
-Every communication must be carefully considered in light of the immediate mandates of the recall as well as the long-term viability of the company.
+Public relations is absolutely critical during a recall.
+A press release is an FDA mandated first step towards safeguarding public health.
+But that is only the beginning – supply chain partners and customers will soon be calling with questions and concerns about their health and safety.
+Every outbound communication must be carefully considered in light of the immediate mandates of the recall as well as the long-term viability of the company and its reputation.
 All communication must be accurate, effective, and concise, but should not expose the company to any more liability than necessary to conduct the recall.
 This is a sensitive balancing act and it is not intuitive.
+One of our attorneys screens all outbound communications from the start of the recall until things cool down.

 Our subscription service